Illmatic: Lyricism

-Illmatic has been noted by music writers for Nas' unique style of delivery and poetic substance.
+Illmatic has been noted by music writers for Nas's unique style of delivery and poetic substance.
 His lyrics contain layered rhythms, multisyllabic rhymes, internal half rhymes, assonance, and enjambment.
-Music critic Marc Lamont Hill of PopMatters elaborates on Nas' lyricism and delivery throughout the album, stating "Nas' complex rhyme patterns, clever wordplay, and impressive vocab took the art [of rapping] to previously unprecedented heights.
+Music critic Marc Lamont Hill of PopMatters elaborates on Nas's lyricism and delivery throughout the album, stating "Nas's complex rhyme patterns, clever wordplay, and impressive vocab took the art [of rapping] to previously unprecedented heights.
 Building on the pioneering work of Kool G Rap, Big Daddy Kane, and Rakim, tracks like 'Halftime' and the laid back 'One Time 4 Your Mind' demonstrated a [high] level of technical precision and rhetorical dexterity."
 Hill cites "Memory Lane (Sittin' in da Park)" as "an exemplar of flawless lyricism", while critic Steve Juon wrote that the lyrics of the album's last song, "It Ain't Hard to Tell", are "just as quotable if not more-so than anything else on the LP – what album could end on a higher note than this?":